psarando/shire-reckoning/Middle-earth-simulation.md

   Selecting one of these events will select that specific date in each calendar, and also set the corresponding `Gregorian Date`.
-  * The specific First Age dates come from the 1st chapter of *Unfinished Tales*, but these were most likely dates according to the calendar of the Edain.
+  * The specific First Age dates come from the 1st chapter of *Unfinished Tales*, but these could have been dates according to the calendar of the Edain.
-    I know of no details about the calendar of the Edain, other than it had a 6-day week like the calendar of the Eldar, and the Kings' Reckoning was based on it, but at some point the Númenoreans added a 7th weekday to their calendar.
+    I know of no details about the calendar of the Edain, other than it had a 6-day week like the elvish calendar of the Eldar, and the Kings' Reckoning was based on it.
     So this simulation displays these events according to the [proleptic](https://en.wikipedia.org/wiki/Proleptic_calendar) Kings' Reckoning.
 * If the event only includes a year and a season (e.g. the passing of Arwen),